Philadelphia Underage DUI Lawyer

-The penalties for Underage DUI in Pennsylvania are severe because the Commonwealth is trying to handle the problem of Underage Drinking and driving in the state.
+The penalties for Underage DUI in Pennsylvania are strident, because the Commonwealth is trying to handle the problem of Underage Drinking and driving in the state.
 Despite having a population that represents less than 10 percent of the driving population, those under 21 account for an astounding 41 percent of alcohol impaired related deaths.
-This is a terrifying statistic and one which is in need of correction.
+This is a horrifying statistic, and one which is in desperate need of correction.

-Because of this, Pennsylvania is pursuing Underage Drinking offenses like DUI with increasing vigilance.
-Though the cause is noble, you still have rights and if charged with an underage DUI you deserve an experienced defense attorney to aggressively fight the charges against you.
+Due to this problem, Pennsylvania is pursuing Underage Drinking offenses like DUI with increasing vigilance.
+Though the cause is noble, you still have rights, and if charged with an underage DUI you deserve an experienced defense attorney to aggressively fight the charges against you.

 Consequences of Underage DUI

 The potentially dangerous consequences aside, the legal consequences of underage DUI should be enough to deter anyone who is aware of these serious penalties.